 - Be prepared to pause the video if needed to make sure you can follow step-by-step.
 (The space bar is a quick way to pause and restart videos).

 - If at all possible, watch this video on one device and have your Excel sheet open on another so you don’t have to flip back and forth on the same screen.
 If you don’t have two monitors or a large enough desktop to split the screen, navigate to the video via your iPad (it will likely be too small to follow along on a phone), and work on your Excel sheet from your desktop or laptop.

 - So you can see it even easier, view the video on an expanded screen by clicking on the little + symbol in the right-hand corner of the video.

 - In case your video looks a little fuzzy, you might need to change the video quality.
-At a minimum for this video, in order to see all the details needed, I would recommend setting it to 480p at a minimum.
-Preferably 720p HD.
-The next three screenshots will show you how you can do this.
+At a minimum for this video, in order to see all the details needed, I would recommend setting it to 720p HD.
+The next three screenshots will show you how to change this setting.

 Time to roll…view the video below or click here to view on YouTube.

 After a couple of readers have contacted me with questions since this post went up.